alsmal23/S4T1TM2/docs/design-document.md

 The project architecture for our software incorporates various ideas from both our team and our product reviews.
 Our architecture will make use a cloud-based client-server approach to maximize team collaboration and accessibility.
 All software implementations (client and server) will be written in Java 8, with the exception of the server's persistent data storage.
 The client's role is to provide the means for inputting and reviewing project data.
 The server's role is to serve as a database endpoint to synchronize all relevant project data to an entire development team.

 #### Client
 The only software client will be a JavaFX-driven GUI desktop application.
 Users will be able to create, edit, and interact with projects and tasks; behind the scenes, all modification data will be sent to the server to handle and store.
 The desktop application will serve to organize tasks, track time spent on tasks, and provide a statistical aggregation breakdown for tasks.
-The client will synchronize all modified project data with the cloud server.
+The client will synchronize all modified project data with the cloud server through a client API module dependency.
+##### UI Client

-The following third-party softwares will be used in the client architecture:
+The following third-party softwares will be used in the UI client architecture:
 - To provide a GUI with rich UI design:
   - **[JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html)**: "JavaFX is the next step in the evolution of Java as a rich client platform.
 It is designed to provide a lightweight, hardware-accelerated Java UI platform for enterprise business applications."
   - **[JFoenix](https://github.com/jfoenixadmin/JFoenix)**: "JFoenix is an open source Java library, that implements Google Material Design using Java components"